TeamFAPS/PSVita-RE-tools/README.md

 ---
 Some lists of functions names / NIDs / libraries / modules to be used with vitadump IDA plugin, vitaldr IDA plugin, VitaDecompilerMod or prxtool for PS Vita.

-psp2-emmc-extract - by @CelesteBlue-dev
----
-A PC program that extracts partitions from a PS Vita eMMC dump.

 --------------------------------------------------------------------------------

 ## Using the Tools